What are cookies?

 We may use technology (traffic log cookies: e.g. Google Analytics) to track the patterns of behaviour of visitors to our site: collect and store information about your visit on an anonymous, aggregate basis.
 This information may include the time and length of your visit, the pages you look at on our sites, and the site you visited just before coming to ours.
 We may also record the name of your Internet service provider, browser type, and IP address.
 We use this information to measure site activity, to develop ideas for improving our site(s).
 However we cannot and would not use this data to identify individuals personally.
 Opt-out of Google Analytics cookies.

 When someone visits www.kerolhardware.co.uk , we collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 We collect this information in a way which does not identify anyone.
 We do not make any attempt to find out the identities of those visiting either of our website.
 We will not associate any data gathered from this site with any personally identifying information from any source.
 If we do want to collect personally identifiable information through our website, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it.

 How you can manage your cookies

 The browsers of most computers, Smartphones and other web-enabled devices are typically set up to accept cookies.
 If you wish to amend your cookie preferences for this website or any other websites, you can do this through your browser settings.
 Your browser's 'help' function will tell you how to do this.
-For example, in Internet Explorer you can refuse all cookies by clicking "Tools", "Internet Options", "Privacy", and selecting "Block all cookies" using the sliding selector.
-More information about how to disable cookies, visit www.allaboutcookies.org).
+For example, in Internet Explorer you can refuse all cookies by clicking "Tools", "Internet Options", "Privacy", and selecting "Block all cookies" using the sliding selector (more information about how to disable cookies, visit www.allaboutcookies.org).
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.